 At the heart of this is what is known as the ‘gateway’, a tablet computer with a touch display which is set up directly on a socket or a light switch with a special bracket.
-The light switch doesn’t disappear, but is replaced by a remote control.
-Initially, this gateway is used to control the heating.
+The light switch is replaced by a remote control.

 A particularly smart solution was found for supplying electricity to the thermostats: an integrated thermogenerator converts the radiators’ heat to electrical energy.
 So you don’t have to connect electric cables or insert batteries.
 Otherwise, for a portfolio of our size, a huge mountain of waste batteries and special waste would be created within one or two heating seasons.

-In future the new heating control system will not only create heat energy savings.
-By then the ‘smart home’ solution will be able to do so much more: it will detect whether a window is open or broken.
-It will become a communications centre and inform you via the display if the rubbish collection times change, for example.
+In future our ‘smart home’ solution will be able to do much more: The concept also includes personal voice assistant, keyless access systems, video intercoms and the use of a battery charging station for an electric car.
 Last but not least, it will make the home safer – particularly for seniors.
 In case of an emergency, movement sensors can inform the gateway if a person falls over at home, for example.
 The gateway can then automatically call the emergency services.
 But there is still a lot to do before this becomes a reality.
-However, since spring 2019, we see smart technology controlling the heating via the new gateway in the first 3,000 homes – centrally at home or on the move.